Bluebarrycat/fermentation-chamber/docs/CALIBRATION_GUIDE.md

 - You can view progress in real time from a networked computer.

 ### 4. Stopping Calibration Early
-- Press the confirm button to end calibration before the 200-minute mark.
+- Press the confirm button to end calibration before the **200-minute** mark.
-- Only stop early if temperatures have stabilized for at least 25 minutes.
+- Only stop early if temperatures have stabilized for at least **25 minutes**.

 ### 5. Interpreting Results
 1. Review the logged CSV file after calibration ends.